begin-theadventure/lutris-scripts/lutris-scripts/Northstar/Steam/EA App/Readme.md

     Log in to Steam.
 I couldn't log in with the QR code, so I used my login and password.
 A restart may be needed.

-    Running Steam with these arguments will have a less buggy GUI (albeit with fewer features), and may save more resources:
+    Running Steam with these arguments will have a less buggy GUI, and may save more resources (albeit -no-browser means fewer features, including Properties):

     Lutris->right click on the banner->Configure->Game options->`-no-browser +open steam://open/minigameslist`->Re-open.